|

 Conservation & Importance of Pakke Tiger Reserve

-Pakke is globally renowned for its Hornbill Nest Adoption Program, where local Nyishi communities protect hornbill nesting trees in exchange for conservation incentives.
-This unique collaboration has transformed former hunters into guardians of the forest, turning Pakke into a model for community-driven conservation.
-The presence of four hornbill species—the Great, Wreathed, Oriental Pied, and Rufous-necked hornbills—underscores the reserve’s ecological importance.
+The reserve is celebrated for its Hornbill Nest Adoption Program, where local Nyishi communities protect hornbill nesting trees in return for incentives.
+This innovative effort turned former hunters into forest guardians, helping four hornbill species—the Great, Wreathed, Oriental Pied, and Rufous-necked—thrive here.

-Beyond hornbills, Pakke provides critical habitat for endangered species like tigers, elephants, clouded leopards, and rare reptiles.
-It acts as a vital corridor for wildlife movement across Arunachal Pradesh and Assam, ensuring genetic diversity and ecological stability.
+Beyond hornbills, Pakke shelters tigers, elephants, clouded leopards, and other endangered wildlife, acting as a vital corridor linking Arunachal Pradesh and Assam’s ecosystems.

 FAQs About Pakke Tiger Reserve